 Hope you decide to try the perfect shami kabab recipe!
 Please don't forget to leave a rating and comment below!
 If you take a picture then tag me on Instagram!
 Thank You!

 - ⅜ cup chana daal (split bengal gram) (see notes)

 - 2 tsp salt

-- Add the beef, chana daal, roughly diced onion, peeled and sliced ginger, garlic cloves, salt and red chilies along with 2 cups of water to a pot and bring to a boil (SEE NOTES).
+- Add the beef, chana daal, roughly diced onion, peeled and sliced ginger, garlic cloves, salt, red chilies, and 2 cups of water to a pot and bring to a boil (see notes).

 - Cover and cook on medium heat for about 45 minutes till the beef is tender.